brimdata/zui/docs/Remote-zqd.md

 # Background: Brim & `zqd`

-Since it's presented as an icon you may double-click to start the app on your desktop, it's easy to see Brim as a simple standalone application.
+Since it's presented as an icon that can be double-clicked to start the app on your desktop, it's easy to think of Brim as a simple standalone application.
 However, it actually includes some "backend" components that assist in providing the overall app experience.

 One essential component is [`zqd`](https://github.com/brimsec/zq/tree/master/cmd/zqd), a server-style process that manages the storage and querying of imported